Policy Name:

 a.

-initiated U-69 workers’ compensation contract coverage.
-A completed U-69
+A Juvenile Court initiated U-69 workers' compensation contract coverage.

-contract was on file at BWC, which authorized extending workers’ compensation
+A completed U-69 contract was on file at BWC, which authorized extending

-coverage for juveniles and probationers performing community service as
+workers' compensation coverage for juveniles and probationers performing

-assigned to the Alternative Community Outreach Program.
-Juvenile Center
+community service as assigned to the Alternative Community Outreach Program.

-administration recorded juvenile community service work hours and communicated
+Juvenile Center administration recorded juvenile community service work hours

-those hours to Juvenile Court.
-Juvenile Court Employer maintained an electronic
+and communicated those hours to Juvenile Court.
+Juvenile Court Employer

-seventy-five (75) hours of community service in the public employer’s
+to complete seventy-five (75) hours of community service in the public

-Alternative Community Outreach Program.
-On one occasion, the juvenile performed
+employer's Alternative Community Outreach Program.
+On one occasion, the

 b.

-covered under the U-69 contract for coverage?
+Was the juvenile covered under the U-69 contract for coverage?
 Yes.
-Workers’ compensation

-coverage was active because the public employer appropriately completed
+Workers' compensation coverage was active because the public employer

 2.

-community service.
-This scenario is a different fact pattern and illustrates
+Juvenile performed community service.
+This scenario is a different fact

-the prior requirement for a resolution from the political subdivision.
+pattern and illustrates the prior requirement for a resolution from the

 a.

-subdivision believed a U-69 contract and resolution, which authorized extended
+A political subdivision believed a U-69 contract and resolution, which

-juveniles were confined to the Juvenile Center and would be released under
+service.
+The juveniles were confined to the Juvenile Center and would be

 b.